Ghost-Frame/botcore-public/README.md

 Discord bot library.
 You write a persona file, point it at a local LLM, and the bot develops personality over time through conversation.

 "No data leaves your machine unless you explicitly configure an external memory server."
+The URL is LOCALHOST.
+It's http://localhost:11434.
+YOUR machine.
+YOUR Ollama.
+YOUR model.

 Think about the security of wherever you host your database, its second nature for me to consider that so I guess I need to hammer that in up top.